How To Pay Off Your Mortgage: I Have Paid Off A Mortgage Early Several Times

 I’ve been a real estate investor for more than half my life.
 Bought my first rental at 21.
 I have paid off more than a dozen mortgages early.
 I don’t just talk about this, I’ve done it.

-If you want to beat the system and own your home outright faster, I’ll show you how.
+If you want to beat the system and own your home outright faster, learning how to pay off mortgage early from someone who has actually done it makes all the difference.
 I have done it.

 Mortgages are structured to keep you in debt for as long as possible.
 Every payment you make is split between principal and interest, but in the early years, most of it goes to interest.